margheritabonan/bachelor-project/README.md

-# Linear Regression Gradient Leakage Simulations
+# Gradient Leakage Simulations

-This repository contains adaptations of the Deep Leakage from Gradients (DLG) method for linear regression tasks.
-The experiments explore the feasibility of reconstructing input images from gradients in different scenarios using linear regression models.
+This repository contains adaptations of the Deep Leakage from Gradients (DLG) method to reproduce the simulations mentioned in my bachelor thesis.
+The experiments explore the feasibility of reconstructing input images from gradients in different scenarios using different models.
 Some of the code is based on the original DLG paper [find here the repository https://github.com/mit-han-lab/dlg], and it has been modified to work with linear regression instead of deep learning models.

 ## Files and Experiments